Discrimination Based on Race, Color or National Origin

 Complaints: Who to Contact

-While compliance with the law is the responsibility of all members of the ISU community, the Director of Equity and Inclusion, Stacey Gibson, or the Associate Director of Equity and Inclusion Dr. Henry Evans have the primary responsibility of Title VI compliance.
+While compliance with the law is the responsibility of all members of the ISU community, the Director of Equity and Inclusion, Stacey Gibson has the primary responsibility of Title VI compliance.
 Concerned parties may contact the Office of Equity and Inclusion to make a complaint under the grievance procedures of ISU.
 ISU is committed to resolving issues through our internal processes.
 We have programs designed to support and assist victims.
 Individuals also have the right to file a complaint directly with the Office of Civil Rights (OCR) under the complaint process of the OCR.